HaloLab001/halo_migrate/README.md

 make install
 ```

-Load the halo_migrate Postgres extension in the database you want to work on:
+Load the halo_migrate extension in the database you want to work on:
 ```
 psql -c "DROP EXTENSION IF EXISTS halo_migrate cascade; CREATE EXTENSION halo_migrate" -d halo0root
 ```